In Frames | A flurry of feathers in a drying lake

 Purple swamphens can be seen chasing each other in the area.
 Some residents have expressed concern about the protection of the birds as stray dogs try to catch them in shallow water.
 Experts underline the importance of small lakes and their ecosystem in preserving biodiversity.
 Lakes under 10 hectares should be exempted from fishing licences as they support many bird species, urged Raghavendra B. Pachhapur, of the Doddakaallasandra Lake Protection Committee.
 He urged the government to preserve the natural habitat of the lakes.

-Grey Heron about to take off at Doddakallasandra Lake, in Southern Bengaluru, on Kanakapura Road.

-Cormorant with fish, in the backdrop of Painted Stork at Doddakallasandra Lake in Southern Bengaluru, on Kanakapura Road.
+Watering hole: Birds congregate in the puddles of Doddakallasandra Lake in Bengaluru.

-Grey Heron with a huge fish at Doddakallasandra Lake in Southern Bengaluru, on Kanakapura Road.

-Purple Swamphens fight, at Doddakallasandra Lake in Southern Bengaluru, on Kanakapura Road.
+Not too late: A pair of Painted Storks arrive to fish in the lake.

+Rich diversity: There is enough for both egrets and painted storksra Road.